Choosing the right humidifier size matters more than the brand.

 Portable (Room-Based) Humidifiers

-• You want a lower-commitment solution
+- You want a simple solution without HVAC changes

 Whole-House Humidifiers

-They are best when:
+Whole-house humidifiers are best when:

-• Dry air affects multiple rooms
+- Dry air affects multiple areas of the house

-• Symptoms repeat every winter
+- Symptoms repeat every winter

 Portable Humidifier Size Guide (By Room)